What Happened to the Lost Colony of Roanoke Island?

 - Do Spirit Pond Inscriptions show that the Holy Grail was taken to North America?

 One of the theories regarding the disappearance of the English Roanoke Island colony is that they managed to integrate themselves with the Croatan people.
 It has been claimed that subsequent English historians mentioned a tribe of North Carolina Indians who spoke English fluently, practiced Christianity, and called themselves Croatan Indians.
 Additionally, there were between 20 and 30 English surnames from the Roanoke settlers found in the Croatan tribe, suggesting that integration between the two peoples had happened.

 Dancing Secotan Indians in North Carolina.
-Watercolour painted by explorer and artist John White in 1585.
-Public Domain
+Watercolor painted by explorer and artist John White in 1585. ( Public Domain )

 More recently, the Lost Colony Center for Science and Research has initiated the ‘Lost Colony DNA Project’ to investigate whether the Roanoke settlers did assimilate themselves with the Croatans.